jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 deployments and trials, acknowledging the above problems as the result of scaling too quickly before the technology was ready.90 49
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 On the technical side, new sensor types, software and hardware functionalities, services, and communication types expose potential vulnerabilities, increasing the likelihood of a future attack.
-Autonomous vehicles are equipped with and rely upon navigator sensors (e.g GPS, LIDAR, cameras, millimeter wave radar, IMU) that receive data and directions from multiple sources, including the internet and satellites.
+Autonomous vehicles are equipped with and rely upon navigator sensors (e.g., GPS, LIDAR, cameras, millimeter wave radar, IMU) that receive data and directions from multiple sources, including the internet and satellites.
 It is therefore possible for attackers to prevent the sensor from retrieving useful data, cause it to retrieve incorrect data, or manipulate the sensor's function through crafted data.97
-In July 2023, Waymos co\-CEOs announced that given the tremendous momentum and substantial commercial opportunity theyre seeing on the ride\-hailing front, theyve made the decision to focus efforts and investment in ride\-hailingpushing back the timeline on technical, commercial, and operational efforts on trucking.91
+In July 2023, Waymo’s co\-CEOs announced that given the tremendous momentum and substantial commercial opportunity they’re seeing on the ride\-hailing front, they’ve made the decision to focus efforts and investment in ride\-hailing—pushing back the timeline on technical, commercial, and operational efforts on trucking.91
-In August 2023, Axios reported on several autonomous trucking companies that conducting testing in the Dallas\-Fort Worth area including Aurora, Gatik, Torc Robotics, and Kodiak Roboticswhich expect to deploy driverless trucks in the next couple years.92 In October 2023, Waymo announced a partnership with Uber to offer a fully autonomous, all\-electric Waymo ride in the 225\+ square miles of
+In August 2023, Axios reported on several autonomous trucking companies that conducting testing in the Dallas\-Fort Worth area— including Aurora, Gatik, Torc Robotics, and Kodiak Robotics—which expect to deploy driverless trucks in the next couple years.92 In October 2023, Waymo announced a partnership with Uber to offer a fully autonomous, all\-electric Waymo ride in the 225\+ square miles of